earkevin11/Privileged-Identity-Management/README.md

 <p/>

-# IT admins have the ability to assigna a user with time-bound access
+# IT admins have the ability to assign a user with time-bound access

 <p align="center">